 In about 80% of patients, an accelerated phase occurs, causing fever, jaundice, hepatosplenomegaly, lymphadenopathy, pancytopenia, bleeding diathesis, and neurologic changes.
 Once the accelerated phase occurs, the syndrome is usually fatal within 30 months.

 Neutropenia, decreased natural killer–cell cytotoxicity, and hypergammaglobulinemia are common.
 A peripheral blood smear is examined for giant granules in neutrophils and other cells; a bone marrow smear is examined for giant inclusion bodies in leukocyte precursor cells.

 The diagnosis of Chédiak-Higashi syndrome can be confirmed with genetic testing for LYST mutations.

 Because this disorder is extremely rare, there is no need to screen relatives unless clinical suspicion is high.

 Prophylactic antibiotics can help prevent infections, and interferon gamma can help restore some immune system function.
-Pulse doses of corticosteroids and splenectomy sometimes induce transient remission.
+Pulse doses of corticosteroids and splenectomy sometimes induce transient remission of Chédiak-Higashi syndrome.

-However, unless hematopoietic stem cell transplantation is done, most patients die of infections by age 7 yr.
-Transplantation of unfractionated HLA-identical bone marrow after pretransplantation cytoreductive chemotherapy may be curative.
-Five-yr posttransplantation survival rate is about 60%.
+However, unless hematopoietic stem cell transplantation is done, most patients with Chédiak-Higashi syndrome die of infections by age 7 years.
+Transplantation of unfractionated human leukocyte antigen (HLA)-identical bone marrow after pretransplantation cytoreductive chemotherapy may be curative.
+Five-year posttransplantation survival rate is about 60%.